astral-sh/rye/docs/guide/publish.md

 ### --repository

-Rye support publish the package to a different repository by using the `--repository` and `--repository-url` flags.
-For example, to publish to the test repository:
+Rye supports publishing the package to a different repository by using the `--repository` and `--repository-url` flags.
+For example, to publish to the test PyPI repository:

 ```
 rye publish --repository testpypi --repository-url https://test.pypi.org/legacy/